nachoaldamav/citgm/README.md

-"useGitClone": true          Use a shallow git clone instead of downloading the module "ignoreGitHead":             Ignore the gitHead field if it exists and fallback to using github tags "yarn":                      Install and test the project using yarn instead of npm "timeout":                   Number of milliseconds before timeout.
+"useGitClone": true          Use a shallow git clone instead of downloading the module "ignoreGitHead":             Ignore the gitHead field if it exists and fallback to using github tags "yarn":                      Install and test the project using yarn instead of npm "pnpm":                      Install and test the project using pnpm instead of npm "timeout":                   Number of milliseconds before timeout.
 Applies separately to `install` and `test`
 ```